|Bid||170.04 x 800|

 |1y Target Est||N/A|

-Investing.com - Simon Property (NYSE:SPG) reported fourth quarter earnings that beat analysts' expectations on Friday and revenue that topped forecasts.
+Investing.com - Simon Property (NYSE:SPG) reported first quarter earnings that Beat analysts' expectations on Tuesday and revenue that topped forecasts.

 Simon Property Group (SPG) is seeing favorable earnings estimate revision activity and has a positive Zacks Earnings ESP heading into earnings season.

 Adoption of omni-channel strategy and successful tie-ups with premium retailers will enable Simon Property (SPG) to witness revenue growth in Q1.